Nabila63Ahmed/green-chamber/peripheral-pi-1/README.md

 The commands are entered in the RabbitMQ Command Prompt.

-To access a broker which is running on a windows computer, the windows firewall needs to be disabled.
+The windows firewall needs to be disabled to access a broker running on a windows computer.